kiss

 The result of applying the process function to this |

-Apply the specified process to this XML
+Apply the specified process to this XML object itself and return the result

 of the process.
 This is helpful for inserting custom operations into a fluent

-method chain without breaking the chain if the process returns this
+method chain without breaking the chain if the process returns this,

 or for extracting a different type of result.

-Iterator |
+XMLIterator |

 An |